Written by Ronald Scaglia Friday, 09 November 2012 00:00

 It is a scene that is devastatingly similar throughout Long Island, and particularly in waterfront areas on the north and south shores.
 Homeowners desperately tried to remove the water that had flooded homes by opening doors, windows, garage doors, and by using generator-powered vacuums, designed to capture water.
 Along curbsides, carpets, furniture, clothing, toys, and other treasured belongings were left for sanitation crews to take away.
 Literally, lifetimes of memories had been washed away.

 The storm made landfall on Monday, October 29.
 Although it should have been a regular business day, anyone making their way through the heavy wind and rain realized that it was anything but an ordinary Monday.
-Businesses that are usually jammed with midday lunch crowds, such as The St. James on Second Street, were vacant.
+Businesses that are usually jammed with midday lunch crowds were vacant.
 Long Island Rail Road stations, were deserted, with not a train or a commuter to be found.
 Schools were closed and would remain shut for more than a week.
 Businesses that remained opened were hard to find, although there were a few proprietors who did brave the massive storm.

 The brunt of the storm hit the island around 7 p.m.
 The heavy wind and rain knocked down trees and power lines, and did tremendous damage to so many homes throughout the county.
 Nassau Police reported the death of a Roslyn man, who was killed from head injuries he suffered when struck by a falling tree.
 The man had ventured outside around 7:30 p.m. that evening, to move his vehicle.